robert-vogel/moca_analysis/fig3/README.md

 ```
 where the ratio of prior probabilities is not a function of a sample's
 rank and consequently can be ignored.
 By the Gaussian density function
-the score of \$k\$ is simply the first and second order terms written above.
+the sample score of \$s_k\$ is simply the first and second order terms written above.